 In the stomach, your chewed food meets stomach acid.
 The stomach starts to break down proteins and some nutrients such as non-haem iron, calcium and B12.
 It also absorbs some minerals such as iodine and copper.
 The stomach does this by producing gastric juices such as hydrochloric acid and pepsinogen.
 A good level of stomach acid is the first line of defence against any pathogens you may consume.
 You need your stomach acid to maintain the sterility of the stomach.

 The production of hydrochloric acid and pepsinogen require nutrients such as protein, zinc, B6 and magnesium.
 Eating a diet rich in these nutrients helps the stomach produce and secrete adequate gastric juices to stimulate your appetite and breakdown food.
 If you don’t have enough of these gastric juices you may experience symptoms such as:

 - Cramping immediately after eating

 - Slow bowel transit time (the time it takes for your food to be eaten and then excreted in the stool)

 - Undigested food in your stool

-The small intestine, like the stomach, is a sterile environment, or contains a small amount of bacteria which usually live in harmony with its host.
+The small intestine, like the stomach, is intended to be a sterile environment, or contain only a small amount of bacteria which usually live in harmony with the host.
 However, if this environment is disrupted by having low levels of gastric juices, or an overgrowth of pathogenic bacteria (sometimes referred to as SIBO or small intestine bacterial overgrowth), there can be significant disruptions to your digestive health.

-The lining of the small intestine acts as a barrier, stopping bacteria and unwanted food particles from entering the blood stream.
+The lining of the small intestine acts as a barrier, stopping pathogens and unwanted food particles from entering the blood stream.
 In the case of food intolerances or allergies, high levels of stress, an inadequate diet or regular consumption of alcohol or certain medications, this barrier may be compromised.
 When the barrier is damaged it may allow the passage of unwanted molecules into the blood stream.
 This is what we refer to as intestinal permeability or “leaky gut”.
 This may then trigger immune reactions and other symptoms in other parts of your body.